Photo: Chema Llanos

 The institution invests in educational extension activities, with attention to special audiences and in the development of techniques and support material for both guided visits and spontaneous audiences.
-Also on the cultural agenda is the Music at MCB project, which features free musical performances on Sunday mornings from March to December.
+Also on the cultural agenda is the Music at MCB project, which features free musical performances on Sunday mornings.
 All of these actions represent a notable growth in the museum’s agenda and the gradual evolution of the number of visitors received, to levels above 100,000 annual visitors.

 History of the Museu da Casa Brasileira